SeanWong24/json-expr/README.md

 ### Default Core Functions

-- Use `cond` function to define logic branches.
 - Use `def` function to define a custom function, inside the defined function body, `arg` function is provided, which takes a number as argument and returns the arguments passed into the defined function.